UPDATED: This post about digital marketing was updated for 2018 to reflect new information and add 20 more examples. Enjoy!

 Social media campaigns are part of digital marketing, of course, so we’ve added a bonus section at the bottom of this post of 10 brands that are absolutely killing it on social media.

 1 – Zappos

-Not only does Zappos provide a 365-day money back guarantee, but they also have free shipping both ways as well, should consumers decide to return or exchange products purchased on the site.
+Not only does Zappos provide a 365-day money back guarantee, but they also have free shipping both ways, should consumers decide to return or exchange products purchased on the site.

 As a result, Zappos doesn’t have to work hard to market its online presence – its policies are so appealing to consumers that shoppers are eager to sing the company’s praises to one another in a completely organic (and viral) fashion.

 Of course, Zappos does still invest heavily in online marketing, and its social media campaigns shouldn’t be missed!
-Notice how they focus on what the customer wants and needs, not on what they want the customer to want or need.
+Notice how they focus on what the customer wants and needs, not on what they wish the customer wanted or needed.
 This is a key part to any effective digital strategy.
 Listen to your audience and plan accordingly.

-The Lesson: Content marketing is the way of the future, but it must be managed appropriately to be effective.
+Content marketing must be managed appropriately to be effective.
 Online content marketing campaigns should strive to produce measurable results in proportion to the resources committed to them.

 2 – American Express (AMEX)